What Is a Utilization Review Nurse?

 A UR nurse decides whether or not a patient is receiving the appropriate level of care, and whether resources are being used efficiently.
 They also assess the cost effectiveness of care to ensure the balance between patients receiving proper care while minimizing costs for the facility.

 Along with following the UR protocols, these nurses work closely with insurance companies, quality-improvement teams, social work departments, and the staff responsible for the patient’s care to assess whether the desired standards are being met.
-UR nurse tasks can include:
+This role is one of the more popular remote nursing jobs since the duties don’t require a person to be onsite.

-• Checking medical records
+• Checking medical records.

-• Speaking with patients regarding care
+• Speaking with patients regarding care.

-• Speaking with the healthcare team and insurance companies regarding care
+• Speaking with the healthcare team and insurance companies regarding care.

-• Investigating misuse of resources and costs that appear abnormally high
+• Investigating misuse of resources and costs that appear abnormally high.

-• Making recommendations based on findings
+• Making recommendations based on findings.

-• Assisting with patient discharge to ensure a smooth transition home or to another facility
+• Assisting with patient discharge to ensure a smooth transition home or to another facility.

-• Assisting with determining whether or not a treatment will be reimbursed by insurance
+• Assisting with determining whether or not a treatment will be reimbursed by insurance.

 How to Become a Utilization Review Nurse

 If you’re interested in this specialty, you may wonder how to enter this field.
-The steps to becoming a UR nurse are outlined below:
+The steps to becoming a UR registered nurse are outlined below:

 1. Obtain your BSN by successfully completing nursing school.